abbyy/RTR-SDK.iOS/README.md

-# Samples for ABBYY RTR SDK for iOS
+# Samples for ABBYY Mobile Capture for iOS

-This folder contains code samples for [ABBYY Real-Time Recognition SDK](http://rtrsdk.com/) for iOS.
+This folder contains code samples for ABBYY Mobile Capture for iOS.

-## About ABBYY RTR SDK
+## About ABBYY Mobile Capture

-ABBYY Real-Time Recognition SDK provides technology for recognizing text directly on the smartphone's camera preview screen.
-Snapping a picture is not required.
+Mobile Capture is a Software Development Kit (SDK), which allows automatic capture of an image, by simply pointing the camera on the document, for further back end processes or recognition of the data from the document in real time on the mobile device requiring minimal interaction from the user.

 The samples cover the following scenarios: